• Skip to primary navigation

 Zucchini relish is the perfect canning recipe to use up Monster Zucchini!

 This recipe for Zucchini Relish is the perfect way to use up extra zucchini.
 Zucchini are without a doubt the most prolific vegetable in the garden.
 Think about it!
 The vegetable everybody wants to give you from their garden is ZUCCHINI SQUASH.
 And they almost never give you the nice small ones that are perfect for slicing and sautéing.
 Instead they give you bags of monster squash that are the size of a Louisville Slugger.
-This zucchini relish recipe uses those huge “monsters” perfectly.
+This zucchini relish recipe uses those huge "monsters" perfectly.
 In fact, we like this relish so much I actually ask gardening friends for zucchini!
-You will to once you have a taste of this delicious condiment.
+You will too once you have a taste of this delicious condiment.

 When life hands you monster zucchini, make zucchini relish!

 Thank God for this relish recipe.
-It’s that time of the year when the garden is bursting with zucchini, and the family is so sick of eating it that they turn “zucchini green” when they hear the word.
-Then you discover the monster “monster” squash that are the size of a baseball bat hidden under the leaves in your garden.
+It's that time of the year when the garden is bursting with zucchini, and the family is so sick of eating it that they turn "zucchini green" when they hear the word.
+Then you discover the "monster" squash that are the size of a baseball bat hidden under the leaves in your garden.
 What to do?
 When life hands you monster zucchini, make relish!!
 For relish you want lots of flesh and not the seeds so the big guys are perfect.
-Our pastor’s wife, Jo, makes the yummiest zucchini relish (she always gives Bill a few jars at Christmas and he hoards them like gold) and she shared her zucchini canning recipe with me.
+Our pastor's wife, Jo, makes the yummiest zucchini relish (she always gives Bill a few jars at Christmas and he hoards them like gold) and she shared her zucchini canning recipe with me.
 It is easy to make and so good!
-Try it…..you will love it!
+Try it.....you will love it!

 Sister Jo's Zucchini Relish- a recipe to use large zucchini